Yes it is. Amen. Thanks for stopping by.

 - I could be going through my scribbles and find writings which connect in a way that gives me the basis of an outline for a book.
 You know, the dots didn’t make sense before but now you can connect them in a way to tell a story?

 - In observing people or what they are wearing gives me clues for a story or subject for my blog.
 Recently my husband wore a tee shirt that said “Escape Your Limits”.
-It gave me the idea for a future blog post on which I am currently working.
+It gave me the idea for a blog post “What Do Your Tee Shirts Say About You?“

 - I could be working on a project and come up with a phrase or a name for a particular situation that may become an offshoot for my next project.
 You do get ideas for other projects while working on them.
 On my latest project I got three subjects for a book.